jdugan6240/kak-bundle/README.md

 # kak-bundle

 **kak-bundle** is a plugin manager for Kakoune designed for speed without sacrificing utility.
-It can install and update plugins, and optionally manage loading individual plugins for testing purposes.
+It can install and update plugins, and optionally manage loading individual plugins and scripts for testing purposes.

 ![bundle-status](/img/install.jpg)